SolaceDev/solace-dev-codelabs/markdown/ep-lifecycle/ep-lifecycle.md

 ### Create new repository with Event Portal GitHub Actions
 1. Make sure you are logged into GitHub and go to the [Import Existing Repository page](https://github.com/new/import).
 1. Use ```https://github.com/SolaceLabs/ep-scs-workflow``` for the URL, list yourself as the owner, and name the new repository ```customer360```.
 Click on Begin Import.<br>![Image](img/51.png)<br><br>
-1. Wait for the import to complete, usually around 4 minutes.
+1. Wait for the import to complete, usually around 3 minutes.
 Then click on the link to open the repository.

+> aside negative
+>Cloning through GitHub occassionally takes a bit of time.
+After 3 minutes, try refreshing the page to see if it's done.

 ### Configure GitHub Actions
 1. In the top menu of the repository, select Settings.<br>![Image](img/52.png)<br><br>